ThemeBoy/SportsPress/readme.txt

 == Changelog ==

+= 2.6.13 =
+* Fix - Missing functionality with Gutenberg enabled.
+* Fix - Enable API endpoints with WordPress 5.0 and Gutenberg.

 = 2.6.12 =
 * Tweak - Match styling of date row in countdown.
 * Fix - Calculated totals in player performance array missing for custom templates.